ghyls/ParaViewXMLPluginCreator/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will now test the plugin in ParaView.
 Once ParaView is opened, load the
-plugin by clicking :menuselection:`Tools --> Manage Plugins... --> Load New`.
+plugin by clicking`Tools --> Manage Plugins... --> Load New`.
 Navigate then to the folder where you have generated the plugin and select it.
 For ParaView 5.4.1, you will have to specify that you are looking for a *xml*
 file.
 This is no longer necessary in further versions.

-Once the plugin is loaded, run it by clicking :menuselection:`Sources -->
+Once the plugin is loaded, run it by clicking `Sources -->
 Printing Tools --> Print something`.
 The plugin will appear as a source in the
 Pipeline like this: